adamniedzielski/adamniedzielski.github.io/source/_posts/2016-09-28-marketing-for-programmers.markdown

 - advertising
 ---

 I'm bad at marketing products that I created.
 Just today I had to shut down Codebase Health Check, because I couldn't get enough customers in the last six months.
+Apparently it's not so easy to [build a profitable business as a side project](https://abot.app/blog/profitable-slack-bot-rails).
 Fortunately, you have a chance to be much **better at marketing** than me.

 <!-- more -->